qiita-spots/qiita/qiita_pet/support_files/doc/source/gettingstartedguide/index.rst

 * **Sample Information Page**

   * **Sample Information** Tab

     * See different metadata values
     * **Sample Info**: Downloads the metadata onto your computer
     * **Update Sample Information**: Upload a new sample information file

 .. figure::  sample_prep_summary_tab.png
    :align:   center

 * **Sample Information Page**

   * **Sample-Prep Summary** Tab

     * **Add sample column information to table**: Allows you to add an additional metadata column to the sample summary for comparison on this page

 Update Sample info
 ~~~~~~~~~~~~~~~~~~

 * If your data has not been processed..

   * Upload your new metadata file using the Upload Files Page
   * Delete your old metadata file on the Sample Information Page
   * Update your metadata file on the Sample Information tab on the Sample Information page

 * If your data has been processed...

   * Your past metadata file cannot be deleted but fields can be deleted

     * To remove data, go to the Sample Information tab on the Sample Information page and use the trash icon to delete the unwanted fields

   * You can update the fields that do exist (these fields can be found on the sample information tab on the sample information page)

     * Upload a new sample info file including only the updated field data and the sample_name field

   * You can add new fields

     * Upload a new sample info file including only the field data you want to add and the sample_name field

   * Sample names cannot be deleted

     * Any sample name change will be interpreted as a new sample

   * *Note that these changes will not update on your analysis but these changes will not affect your processing data since the metadata isn’t applied until analysis*

-Creating and Working With Preperation information
+Creating and Working With Preparation information
 -------------------------------------------------

 Prepare information files